 BergerHenry’s Treatment of Turbinate Hypertrophy

-BergerHenry ENT Specialty Group uses the Turbinator Wand as a surgical technique to reduce the size of the inferior turbinate while preserving its natural lining to preserve function.
+BergerHenry ENT Specialty Group uses the Turbinator Wand (see video) as a surgical technique to reduce the size of the inferior turbinate while preserving its natural lining to preserve function.

 The procedure to reduce swelling of the inferior turbinate is minimally invasive and performed in the office.
 The patient’s nose is numbed so the patient is comfortable without the need for IV or sedation.
 Patients can drive themselves to the office and drive themselves home afterward.